onap/vnfrqts-guidelines/docs/vnf_guidelines.rst

 more detailed requirements and are listed in Appendix B - References.
 All documents are expected to evolve.

-Some of these VNF/PNF guidelines may be more broadly applicable in the industry, e.g., in other open source communities or standards bodies.
+Some of these VNF or PNF guidelines may be more broadly applicable in the industry, e.g., in other open source communities or standards bodies.
 The art of VNF architecture and development is expected to mature rapidly with practical deployment and operations experience from a